KeeJef/MessengerMeta/MessengerKey.md

 Create an account, then send me a message, I'd love to chat!

-If there are any issues, please feel free to let me know by email: kee@loki.network
+Im also on Telegram as @keejef or on twitter as @jefferyskee If there are any issues, please feel free to let me know by email: kee@loki.network